chutrunganh/Project2-Research-and-Deploy-Suricata-IDS/Appendix/Fix Virtualized Intel VT.md

-In case you meet this error when lauching the PnetLab in VMware Workstation:
+In case you meet this error when launching the PnetLab in VMware Workstation:

 ```plaintext
 Virtualized Intel VT-x/EPT is not supported on this platform.